ben182/laravel-auto-translate/README.md

 ### Missing translations

-Simply call the missing artisan command for translating all the translations that are set in your source language but not in your target language.
+Simply call the artisan missing command for translating all the translations that are set in your source language, but not in your target language.

 ```bash
 php artisan autotrans:missing